 Mazda CX-50 2025

 For 2025, the CX-50 comes with enhanced standard equipment and the addition of a Hybrid powertrain.
-Our 2024 review is below and will soon be updated for the new model year.

 The steering of the CX-50 is nicely weighted, geared and holds its line very well.